kaushal5802/kaushal5802/README.md

-Data Analysis: I can clean, wrangle, and analyze data to extract meaningful insights and inform decision-making. 📊 Project Management: I'm adept at planning, executing, and delivering projects on time and within budget. 🧭 Software Development: I have experience building applications using Flutter and Firebase. 📱
+Data Analysis: I can clean, wrangle, and analyze data to extract meaningful insights and inform decision-making. 📊 Project Management: I'm adept at planning, executing, and delivering projects on time and within budget. 🧭
-Communication: I'm a strong communicator with excellent written and verbal skills. 🗣️
 Leadership: I have a proven track record of leading and motivating teams. 💪

 ✨ My Projects: